François Louis, Prince of Conti: Early life

 Conti's mother, Anne Marie Martinozzi was one of the Mazarinettes, nieces of the powerful Cardinal Mazarin.
 Conti's mother was described as being possessed of a beautiful appearance, blonde hair, a sweet temper, generous, with a lot of wit and intelligence.

 Conti's father on the other hand, although seen as intelligent, suffered from a deformity and was considered something of a cypher.
 Having a reputation for vacillating between debauchery and extreme piousness, his strange behaviour was noted by his contemporaries.

 His father died in 1666 from syphilis when Conti was just two years old.
 Its possible that he passed down the disease to his son Francois.
 Conti's mother died when he was eight years old from an apoplexy.

 In his parents respective wills, they entrusted their two now orphaned sons to the care of the Duchess of Longueville, their paternal aunt, and the guardianship of the two boys to their uncle the Grand Condé.
 The Grand Condé despite his enmity against Conti's father, would become particularly attached to François-Louis and make him his protégé hoping to groom him for military life.
 Louis-Francois cousin, and son of the Grand Condé, Henri Jules was not given to such pursuits and mentally unstable.

 François-Louis and his brother were educated by Claude Fleury alongside the Dauphin Louis de Bourbon.
 Fleury remarked that François-Louis could not sit still, but that this was natural for his age and that nevertheless he had a good memory and remembered what he was taught.

 François-Louis also had an Italian valet, who accompanied him throughout his education, and as a result he “spoke Italian almost as if it was his natural language".

 Banishment from court

 In 1682, Conti and several other young men at the highest levels of the French aristocracy were involved in a scandal, when it was discovered that they had formed a society dedicated to the "italian vice".

-Among the other members were the comte de Vermandois (the king's son), Prince de Turenne, son of the Duke of Bouillon and Anne Marie Mancini, the Chevalier de Sainte-Maure(ménin to the Dauphin), the Chevalier de Mailly, the Comte de Roucy and Marquise de Créquy son of Marechal de Créquy, the comte de Marsan brother of Chevalier de Lorraine - who was himself the lover of the king's brother the Duke of Orleans.

-This led to Conti being banished from court to Chantilly where his uncle, the Grand Condé could keep a watchful eye over him.
+Among the other members were the Comte de Vermandois (the king's son), Prince de Turenne, son of the Duke of Bouillon and Anne Marie Mancini, the Chevalier de Sainte-Maure (ménin to the Dauphin), the Chevalier de Mailly, the Comte de Roucy, Marquise de Créquy, son of Marechal de Créquy, and the Comte de Marsan, the brother of Philippe, Chevalier de Lorraine, who was himself the lover of the king's brother the Duke of Orléans.
+This led to Conti being banished from court to Chantilly, where his uncle, the Grand Condé, could keep a watchful eye over him.